LucasEmmes/pythonScripts/Sudoku Solver v1.0/README.md

+# Sudoku solver #

 This sudoku solver will solve any solvable sudoku through "smart" bruteforce by using recursion

-Small notes:
+*Small notes*:

 -   This solver does not check if the base sudoku has illegal placement of values.
 If there are, it will probably just